Introduction to VLOOKUP Function

 This mostly happens when numbers are formated as text.
 When you find using CTRL+F command excel will find it, but when you try to use VLOOKUP, it returns #N/A. This task is given in most interviews as trick questions.

-In above image, you can see that 101 is just right there, but formula is returning an error.
-How, do you handle this.
-Well there are two methods.
+In the above image, you can see that 101 is right there, but the formula is returning an error.
+How, do you handle it?
+Well, there are two methods.

 1.Convert text to number in data